susantiyuni/precursor-retrieval/README.md

 _(complete readme to be updated after anonymous period concludes)_

 This includes:
-- Downloading zbMATH Open KG data
+- Downloading zbMATH Open KG data via OAI-PMH.
-- Setting up the RDF triple store
+- Setting up the RDF triple store (with Virtuoso or Apache Fuseki)
 - Configuring the SPARQL endpoint